 Neste business units prepare regular financial and management reports for the management review, including analysis and comments of financial performance.
 The Executive Committee and the Board of Directors receive financial reports monthly.
 Interim Reports are reviewed in Audit Committee meetings, and thereafter by the Board of Directors.

 Management regularly monitors the effectiveness of the controls, as a control that was initially effective can become ineffective due to changes in the operating environment.
 Changes can also take place in the controls due to changed processes, IT systems or personnel.

-The Board of Directors and the Audit Committee regularly review the financial performance including reviewing whether there is an adequate level of process to evaluate the risks and effectiveness of controls related to financial reporting process at all levels of the organization.
+The Board of Directors and the Audit Committee regularly review the financial performance including reviewing whether there is an adequate level of process to evaluate the risks and effectiveness of controls related to the financial reporting process at all levels of the organization.
 The Audit Committee oversees the Company’s finances, financial reporting, risk management, as well as the Internal Control and Internal Audit functions, as part of the Company’s corporate governance.
-Internal control deficiencies are communicated in a timely manner to those parties responsible for taking corrective action, and to management and the Board as appropriate.
+Internal control deficiencies are communicated in a timely manner to those parties responsible for taking corrective action, and to management and the Board’s Audit Committee as appropriate.

 Corporate Internal Audit assesses annually the operational model and practices of internal control over Neste’s financial reporting as part of business- and process-level audits.